 In-between treatment sessions, TauroLock™-HEP500 is instilled into the vascular access system.
-Please note that medical staff have to check the filling volume of the respective catheter or port system.
+Please note that medical staff must respect the filling volume of each catheter or port system.

 TauroLock™-HEP500 should not be used for vascular access systems (VAD) if the patient: